What is data mining?

 - Data gathering.
 Start with your internal systems and databases.
 Link them through their data models and various relational tools or gather the data together into a data warehouse.
 This includes any data from external sources that are part of your operations, like field sales and/or service data, IoT, or social media data.
 Seek out and acquire the rights to external data including demographics, economic data, and market intelligence, such as industry trends and financial benchmarks from trade associations and governments.
 Bring them into the tool kit’s purview (bring them into your data warehouse or link them to data mining environment).

 - Data preparation and understanding.
-Use your business’ subject matter experts to help define, categorize, and organize the data.
+Use your business’ subject matter experts to help define, categorize, and organise the data.
 This part of the process is sometimes called data wrangling or munging.
 Some of the data may need cleaning or “cleansing” to remove duplication, inconsistencies, incomplete records, or outdated formats.
 Data preparation and cleansing may be an ongoing task as new projects or data from new fields of inquiry become of interest.

 - User training.
 You wouldn’t give your teenager the keys to the family Ferrari without having them go through driver’s education, on-the-road training, and some supervised practice with a licensed driver – so be sure to provide formal training to your future data miners as well as some supervised practice as they start to get familiar with these powerful tools.
 Continuing education is also a good idea once they have mastered the basics and can move on to more advanced techniques.